 • Saturday → farmers' market trip with reusables.

-👉 Pair this with a minimalist cleaning routine to keep your kitchen feeling light and clutter-free every day.
+Mix this with a light cleaning solution to keep your kitchen feeling airy and clean every day.

 🛠️ Extra Hacks & Tricks